thosgood/this-weeks-finds/markdown/week5.md

 get the drift of what these are about.
 Then I'll gradually pick up speed...

-1) Vyjayanathi Chari and Alexander Premet, Indecomposable restricted representations of quantum $\mathfrak{sl}_2$, University of California at Riverside preprint.
+1) Vyjayanathi Chari and Alexander Premet, "Indecomposable restricted representations of quantum $\mathfrak{sl}_2$", University of California at Riverside, preprint.

 Vyjayanathi is our resident expert on quantum groups, and Sasha, who's visiting, is an expert on Lie algebras in characteristic $p$.
 They have